Overplay/Aqui/README.md

 This can take a bit, especially over WiFi.
 It is sometimes more expedient to just copy individual folders or files over.

-If you prefer to not use automation (why?) you can directly use ADB's push command.
+If you prefer to not use automation (why?), you can directly use ADB's push command.

 Let's say your files are in `/somewhere/aqui`, you would